Become a Firefighter

 - $83,002.35 per year after four years of service

 - $87,162.60 per year after five years of service

 - $91,520.73 per year after six years of service

 - Life Insurance

 - Medical, Dental & Vision Insurance

 - Sick Leave

 - Texas Municipal Retirement System and Social Security

-- Transcripts submitted must be official copies.
+- Transcript submitted must be an official copy.
 Photocopies will not be accepted.

-- Transcripts must show courses taken, letter grades received and credit hours earned.
+- Transcript must show courses taken, letter grades received, and credit hours earned.